programmingdevil101/1st_sem_C_lab_report/003/doc.md

 ### **WAP to input two numbers and operator among [ +, -, \*, /].If the user enters + then the program should perform the addition of the number and display the sum.
 If the user enters - then the program should perform the subtraction of number and display the difference and so on for \* and /.**

+#### Algorithm
+    step 1: start
+    step 2: declare variables
+    step 3: read c
+    step 4: if c is + go to step 5 if c is - go to step 7 if c is * go to step 9 if c is / go to step 11 otherwise go to step 13 step 5: calculate sum = a+b
+    step 6: write sum
+    step 7: calculate difference = a-b
+    step 8: write difference
+    step 9: calculate product = a*b
+    step 10: write product
+    step 11: calculate quotient = a/b
+    step 12: write quotient
+    step 13: stop

 #### Flowchart
 ![](../res/lab_sheet_3_flow_chart_8.svg)